chichundri/Notes/InterviewQues.md

     `peek(Consumer)` - Apply a consumer without modification to the stream.
     `flatMap(mapper)` - Transform each element to a stream of its constituent elements and flatten all the streams into a single stream.
 73. What is the stateful intermediate operation?
 Give some examples of stateful intermediate operations.
-    To complete some of the intermediate operations, some state is to be maintained, and such intermediate operations are called stateful intermediate operations e.g sorted(), distinct()
+    To complete some of the intermediate operations, some state is to be maintained, and such intermediate operations are called stateful intermediate operations.
+    e.g sorted(), distinct()
 74. common type of terminal operations?
     `collect(), reduce(), count(), min(), max(), anyMatch(), noneMatch(), forEach(), forEachOrdered()`
-75. collection vs stream?
+75. collection vs stream?[que no 4.]
 76. What is the feature of the new Date and Time API in Java 8?
     - Immutable classes and Thread-safe
     - Timezone support